xusky69/mp3.ai-API/README.md

 - Your audio file will be cropped to the first minute

 ### To be done:
+- Support a more sofisticated auth strategy (JWT, iron-session, etc)
 - Support longer audio files
-- Support a more sofisticated auth strategy (JWT, iron-session, etc)
-- Create dedicated microservices for model inference only
-- Move the inference pipeline to the `save` method of the `Recording` model, *in order to keep views thin and models fat*
+- Move the inference pipeline to the `save` method of the `Recording` model, *in order to keep views thin and models fat...* **or**
+- Implement dedicated microservices for model inference only

 ## Setting up dev environment